roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  "Mmmm?"
 She liked the sound of that, it was sexy, and it made her feel good about herself.
 "Promise?"
 It was her turn to roll onto her side, scooting next to his body, which was still heaving with heavy breaths from the workout, as was hers.
 "Your little wife wouldn't mind, you having a nasty little toy slut to play with every day, hmm?"
 Giggling, knowing his family situation was just like most of her lovers, she placed a soft kiss on his sweaty shoulder -- his broad, muscled, smooth, powerful shoulder.
 Wow, he was a sexy man.
 "It'd be pretty awesome, wouldn't it?"

  Keith looked at her, wondering why she was teasing him with the notion, then he relaxed and laughed with her.
 "Yeah, except, I'd probably chain you to me, so we could do this nonstop!"
 After a deep breath again, he put the question to her.
 "Well, I doubt I'll be back here, but if I can get an excuse to come her, you know I will -- in the meantime, you like fucking on the computer and phone, cyber and phone and stuff?"
-Report_Story #4